 Step 2 – The Hotels

-If you’re not a fan of hotels or if you’re going to be in one spot for more than 4 or 5 days, I highly recommend an apartment rental.
+If you’re not a fan of hotels or if you’re going to be in one spot for more than 4 or 5 days, I’d highly recommend an apartment rental.
 This is easier in major cities (I’ve done it in Paris, Rome, Auckland and Greece) but options abound worldwide.
 An apartment rental can be considerably cheaper than even the most economical hotel and having a kitchen can be a tremendous cost-saver as well.
 Not to mention staying in an apartment allows you to live more like a local and really immerse yourself in the local culture.
 One of my favorite apartment rental sites is Airbnb.

 Step 3 – Everything Else